-Remember: When bullying does happen and you need to address it more directly be sure your intervention is in line with your school/district/state policies.
+Remember: When bullying does happen and you need to address it more directly be sure your intervention is in line with your school/ district/state policies.

-Resources: If you need more information or support, please contact your CLEAR Advocate or refer to the Resources Card.
+Resources: If you need more information or support, contact your CBIM Advocate or refer to the Resources Card.